 For the small harvester, B&O tax is due on the entire two hundred fifty thousand dollars paid for the logs.
 The small harvester is taxed upon the gross sales price of the logs without deduction for the amount paid to the logging company.
 RCW 82.04.070.
 The small harvester must register with the department for B&O tax purposes in the month when, for the calendar year, the proceeds from all timber harvested exceed one hundred thousand dollars.
 The logging company is taxed on the one hundred thousand dollars it received under the appropriate business tax classification(s).
 The logging company is not a small harvester as defined in RCW 84.33.035.))
-In September 2021, the harvested timber is sold at wholesale for \$250,000, \$150,000 (60% of \$250,000) of which is received by Mr. Janson.
+In September 2021, the harvested timber is sold at wholesale for \$250,000, \$150,000 (60 percent of \$250,000) of which is received by Mr. Janson.

-Result: Mr. Janson is required to register with the department for B&O tax purposes and must report the entire \$250,000 in sales proceeds under the Timber Extracting and Wholesaling of Timber or Wood Products B&O tax classifications.
-Mr. Janson is eligible to take a \$100,000 "small harvester" B&O tax deduction from the measure of both B&O tax classifications, reducing the B&O taxable revenue to \$150,000.
-Assuming the sale occurred in Washington, Mr. Janson is also eligible to claim a MATC.
+Result: Mr. Janson (as a smaller harvester and a manufacturer) is required to register with the department for B&O tax purposes and must report the entire \$250,000 in sales proceeds under the following B&O tax classifications: Extracting timber, manufacturing of timber or wood products, and wholesaling of timber or wood products.
+Mr. Janson is not allowed to deduct the \$100,000 (40 percent of \$250,000) Mr. Janson paid to NNN.
+However, Mr. Janson is eligible to take a \$100,000 "small harvester" B&O tax deduction from the measure of the B&O tax classifications reported, reducing the B&O taxable income to \$150,000.
+Assuming the sale occurred in Washington, Mr. Janson is also eligible to claim the MATC for both the extracting timber and manufacturing of timber or wood products.
+Mr. Janson is subject to B&O tax under the wholesaling of timber or wood products classification.